Bigetion/aarReactJS/README.md

-AAR Framework with react-bolerplate base.
+AAR Framework with react-boilerplate base.